Ashishkr05/ecommerce-url-crawler/README.md

 ### 1️⃣ URL Discovery Strategy

-Each domain has different structures for product URLs.
-We use multiple **regular expressions** to detect product pages accurately:
+Each domain uses unique patterns for product pages.
+The crawler applies multiple **regular expressions** to detect and validate URLs:

 ```python
 PRODUCT_PATTERNS = [